Research

 The 90 North Foundation has formed a partnership with the University of Exeter (‘Exeter’), based on the vision and work of the Foundation aligning closely with Exeter’s ambition to invest significantly in the research, teaching and dissemination of environmental science to tackle issues of pressing global significance – especially in the marine realm.

 Together, Exeter and the Foundation have set up the Arctic Ocean Research Unit (AORU) under the direction of Prof Brendan Godley.
-It is dedicated to researching the wildlife and ecosystem services of the region, along with relevant conservation policy research.
-Exeter has undertaken to absorb up to 40% of the full economic cost of the research posts within the AORU.
+It is dedicated to researching the biological diversity and ecosystem services of the region, along with relevant conservation policy research.
+As part of its work, AORU manages the growing international CAO Research Group.

 Research Themes